 - Lace-Lock eyelets

-Overall, I’m a fan of the GORUCK Ballistic Trainers and think they do a really good job in the context of lifting, CrossFit, and casual daily wear.
+Overall, I’m a fan of the GORUCK Ballistic Trainers and I think they do a really good job in the context of lifting, CrossFit, and casual daily wear.
 Their midsole and outsole are stable and their upper construction offers a nice level of durability.

 They fall a bit short for power-focused training and running, but if you understand this context and where they come up short and go into this shoe understanding where they perform the best and use them as so, then I think you’ll enjoy this model.

 If you have any questions about the GORUCK Ballistic Trainers, drop a comment below or reach out to me personally via Instagram (@jake_boly).

 I personally test every product featured on That Fit Friend using a regimen of training tests that I’ve developed over years of testing training gear.
 I buy the gear I test and may earn commissions on sales made through links on my site.